-- First-line therapy is with topical treatment which may be miconazole gel or nystatin suspension.
+- First-line therapy is with topical treatment with miconazole gel.

-- Second-line therapy is with systemic anticandidal treatment.
-For extensive or severe candidiasis, prescribe oral fluconazole 50 mg a day for seven days.
+- For extensive or severe candidiasis, prescribe oral fluconazole 50 mg a day for one week.
 If the infection has not resolved after seven days, offer treatment for a further week.